Faculty

 Alaka’i

 Noelani was born in Washington, DC and began her Hawaiian studies with Hālau O ‘Aulani since its inception and through numerous added cultural summer activities in Hawai‘i.
-Noelani is a graduate of the University of Maryland and now pursuing a teaching degree at George Mason University.
-She resides in Alexandria, VA.
+A graduate of the University of Maryland and George Mason University, she currently teaches Health and Physical Education at George Washington Middle School in Alexandria, VA.

 Evan Ikaika Sonoda